 Designed as an introduction to critical and systems thinking, the course includes how to identify and construct strong arguments that support conclusions, and practical tools that can help in daily decision making.
 The course will benefit both those early in their professional careers and seasoned managers who must guide their teams to better decisions and outcomes.

-Delivered in a live, classroom setting, the course is offered at the NC State McKimmon Center for Extension & Continuing Education, and may also be conducted onsite at a company setting or independent training facility.
+Delivered in a live, classroom setting, the course is offered at the NC State McKimmon Center for Extension & Continuing Education, and may also be conducted onsite at your company or your field training events.

-Please view the short video below for more information on this new course of instruction.
+Please view the short video below for more information and click here to learn more orto schedule the course.

 Diversity and Inclusion (DI) is a high-interest pursuit in corporate America today, in large part because the benefits can be substantial.
 According to a Forbes article, diversity and inclusion research has revealed that: